 In the previous funding period, €24.2 million was allocated to two asylum programmes in Greece.
 The Grants contributed to sustainable capacity building of Greek public institutions and strengthened the national asylum system.

-More than
+More than 27,400

-decisions on international protection claims were taken at first instance migrants have been provided with basic services people have been accommodated in reception centres people have benefitted from infrastructure upgrades
+decisions on international protection claims were taken at first instance with basic services people have been accommodated in reception centres